-In these simulation studies, we evaluate the Bayesian transfer learning methods detailed in Section \ref{sec2}, a standard Bayesian updating approach and Bayesian inference on the target data only, across two simulated examples.
-Specifically, we consider the following methods: \begin{enumerate} \item BT: Bayesian inference on the target data only. \item BS: Bayesian inference on the source data only. \item BU: A Bayesian updating approach to the transfer problem. \item FPP: A fixed power prior approach found using the TSMC framework with the model evidence as the selection criterion for $\alpha$. \item NPP: A normalised power prior approach found using the TSMC framework with a Beta$(1, 1)$ prior for $\alpha$. \end{enumerate} To determine the posterior accuracy of the competing methods and the validity of posterior predictive checks for identifying appropriate transfer we report on the average of six comparison metrics over $100$ independently generated datasets for each particular transfer problem.
-These metrics are the bias, posterior MSE, posterior standard deviation (St. Dev.), Cov, CLPPD and LOO.
-These metrics are calculated as in Section~\ref{sec3} and we highlight the best performing transfer method, with reference to the posterior obtained from fitting to the $(n + m)$-sized dataset generated using the true parameter value (true posterior), as we increase the difference between source and target across four levels of $k$.
-Additionally, since we find variability within CLPPD and LOO values across the $100$ replicate experiments, we also consider ranking the transfer methods based on the respective CLPPD or LOO values for a given dataset and then compute the average rank across the 100 replicate experiments.
+To determine the posterior accuracy of the competing methods and the validity of posterior predictive checks for identifying appropriate transfer, we report on the average of five comparison metrics over $100$ independently generated datasets for each particular transfer problem.
+The five comparison metrics are the bias, posterior MSE, FCP, CLPPD and LOO-CV.
+We use the metrics to highlight the best performing transfer method, with reference to the posterior obtained from fitting to the $(n + m)$-sized dataset generated using the true parameter value (true posterior), as we increase the difference between source and target across four levels of $k$.
+Additionally, since we find variability within CLPPD and LOO-CV values across the $100$ replicate experiments, we also consider ranking the transfer methods based on the respective CLPPD or LOO-CV values for a given dataset and then compute the average rank across the 100 replicate experiments.
 A smaller average rank indicates better performance of the corresponding Bayesian transfer learning method.
 The simulation study code is available at \url{https://github.com/Lemiltock/TSMC-SimStudy}.